 Our preferred route is via the Burnt Meadow Mountain Trail (blue blazes) and Twin Brook Trail (yellow blazes), an approximately 3.6 mile loop, which took us about 2.5 hours at a relaxed pace in summer, and 2 hrs, 10 mins in winter.
 The spur trail up to Stone Mountain (blue blazes) from the Twin Brook Trail adds about another 1.4 miles round-trip, which was about an hour added to the loop hike in the winter time.
 These trails are well-marked and maintained by the Appalachian Mountain Club (AMC) and the Friends of Burnt Meadow Mountain.

 As usual, the best description of this hike is in the AMC Maine Mountain Guide.
 And in the new 11th edition of this guide, Burnt Meadow gets its own map.
-In winter, the parking lot is small and icy, and hikers may have to find a parking spot on the narrow shoulder of Route 160.
+In winter, the parking lot is small and icy, and hikers may have to find a parking spot at the town boat launch down Route 160.
 For updated winter trail conditions, check the Burnt Meadow Mountain Trail page on All Trails.
-On the January 2019 day I went, the snow on the trail was packed, and micro-spikes helped with some of the resulting ice on rocks.
-The only deeper snow was on the Stone Mountain trail.
+On winter days, the snow on the trail is usually packed, and micro-spikes help with some of the resulting ice on rocks.
+The only deeper snow lies on the lesser-used Stone Mountain trail.

 The Burnt Meadow Trail passes through shaded woods and over exposed rock faces up a short, steep climb to the North Peak (1,575 ft).
-On the way, we saw hawks wheeling below us, and visibility was outstanding on a sunny, cool June day.
-In winter, the climb had the effect of being a pleasantly continuous ridge hike without the leaves to obscure views.
+On clear days, you will see hawks wheeling below, and the green, serrated sharks’ teeth rows of the surrounding hills and ridges.
+In winter, the climb has the effect of being a pleasantly continuous ridge hike without the leaves to obscure views.

-In winter, I took the Stone Mountain Trail, as the surrounding area from the summit is easier to see without the leaves.
-This trail is substantially less traveled than the North Peak or Twin Brook Trails, and required some travel through deeper snow, but nothing requiring snowshoes as of January 2019.
+The Stone Mountain Trail is better in winter, as the surrounding area from the summit is easier to see without the leaves.
+This trail is substantially less traveled than the North Peak or Twin Brook Trails, and may require some travel through deeper snow, with snowshoes being possibly necessary.

 One of the reasons we love this hike in the summertime is its proximity to the Brownfield Town Beach, which is a great place to cool off (Note: While dogs are plentiful on Burnt Meadow Mountain trails, they are not allowed at the beach after June 1st).